danjulsj/Coaxial-Rotor-Rocket-Landing-System/Bigger isn't always Better.md

 One torpedo hit would sink the thing.

-Some issues in no particular order:
+Some issues in no particular order: <br />
 Firstly, it would probably split in two due to the massive strain on the midship structure.
-If the ship didn't already buckle upon itself, that torpedo would.
+If the ship didn't already buckle upon itself, that torpedo would. <br />
-Secondly, it would be a massive and easy target for any allied plane Thirdly, it's theoretically, physically, and literally impossible for a submarine-launched torpedo to miss, and it has no torpedo protection.
+Secondly, it would be a massive and easy target for any allied plane <br />
+Thirdly, it's theoretically, physically, and literally impossible for a submarine-launched torpedo to miss, and it has no torpedo protection. <br />
-Fourthly, it wouldn't be able to move because it's so heavy, let alone turn.
+Fourthly, it wouldn't be able to move because it's so heavy, let alone turn. <br />
-Fifthly, it would completely deplete all financial and natural resources its country had.
+Fifthly, it would completely deplete all financial and natural resources its country had. <br />
-Sixthly, it's impossible to service or repair since no drydock can hold it.
+Sixthly, it's impossible to service or repair since no drydock can hold it. <br />
-Seventhly, it's impossible to build, also because no drydock can hold it.
+Seventhly, it's impossible to build, also because no drydock can hold it. <br />
-Eighthly, One broadside salvo would send the thing upside down.
+Eighthly, One broadside salvo would send the thing upside down. <br />
-Ninthly, why?
+Ninthly, why? <br />

 ## So...
 Bigger is not always better.